Your child is going to ask. Here are the words you'll need

-Bradley’s Big Question helps parents know what to say when a child notices someone in a wheelchair and asks why.
+Bradley's Big Question gives parents the language for the moment most of us freeze — when a child notices someone in a wheelchair and asks why, out loud, right there in public.

 © Chanelle Wimbish | 2026 All rights reserved.